 Driving on rough, unpaved roads can cut your tire’s life in half.
 Tread life also declines rapidly with increasing speed, wearing about 35 percent faster at 110 km/h than at 80 km/h.
 Premature tire wear can also be caused by numerous mechanical conditions in your car.
 Worn or loose steering or suspension parts, misalignment and improper mounting and balancing can all contribute to premature tire wear.

 During its service life, a tire undergoes a variety of different usage conditions and can be damaged in many different ways.
 This damage can result from punctures, impacts, cuts, etc..
 Tire damage can reduce a tire’s structural integrity by, for example:

-• Air loss resulting in under inflated service conditions which lead to internal structural damage.
+• Air loss resulting in under-inflated service conditions that lead to internal structural damage.

 • Direct damage to tire components such as rubber and plies.